 “Embarcadero Y?
 Where’s that…” I pried open my right eyelid with thumb and forefinger, then craned my head up against the icy metal headboard.

 “Forget it, Kenneth.
 I sensed you were in for a stumble, but didn’t think you’d sink like a rock.
 Honestly, how do you think this makes me feel?”

 Morning was no kinder to room 718.
-It seemed more cell-like, its pea-green walls and battered, gimpy furnishings made the mud brown door a designer masterpiece by comparison.
+It seemed more cell-like, its jaundiced walls and battered, gimpy furnishings made the mud brown door a designer nicety by comparison.
 And that lone cold-water faucet must have dripped much of Hetch-Hetchy Reservoir since midnight.
 I switched on the overhead light and immediately denied my surroundings like a social drinker rationalizes the day-after’s roll call of dead and half-dead soldiers.
 My head hurt just as badly—only it wasn’t so much my head as my hair, from the roots on out.
 Did it hurt because it was thinning or thinning because it hurt?
-I resolved to ask around on that one.
+I resolved to quantify the field on that one, sooner than later.